openstack-archive/networking-nec/doc/source/tips.rst

 * The master information about setting up and operating a third party CI is available at http://docs.openstack.org/infra/system-config/third_party.html.
-  It is better to check this site regularlly.
+  It is better to check this site regularly.

 * The status of your third party CI system should be available at https://wiki.openstack.org/wiki/ThirdPartySystems.